Is There Still Time to File a Talcum Powder Lawsuit?

 What to Expect After Filing a Talcum Powder Lawsuit?

-- Notification to Defendant: The manufacturer or defendant will be notified and given time to respond.
+Once your lawsuit is filed, the legal process unfolds in several stages:- Notification to Defendant: The manufacturer or defendant will be notified and given time to respond.

 - Discovery Phase: Both sides gather evidence, including medical records, expert testimonies, and product usage history.